Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-m4ur5WEWkRY.md

 ### Transcript

-> would be pretty fun yeah, one of the next stages in the hub, soon i can't tell you actually
+> would be pretty fun yeah, one of the next stages in the hub, soon I can't tell you actually